Isaac-waithaka/One-Minute-Pitch/README.md

 #### This project uses major technologies which are :
 * HTML5/CSS
 * Bootstrap
-* Python3.6
+* Python3.9
 * flask

 # Support and Contacts

-In case You have any issues using this code please do no hesitate to get in touch with me through khalifngeno@gmail.com or leave a commit here on github.
+In case You have any issues using this code please do no hesitate to get in touch with me through waithakaisaac2016@gmail.com or leave a commit here on github.

 # License

 * MIT License

-Copyright (c) 2017 Kipngetich Ngeno
+Copyright (c) 2020 Isaac Waithaka